JianjunXiang/DFT/Readme.txt

-This is the code for "Learning Decoupled Features with Perceptual Distillation for Blind Image Quality Assessment", which has been submit to IEEE Transactions on Image
-Processing.
-The code will be released.
+We provide code examples on the KonIQ dataset.
+More detailed code will be available at https://github.com/JianjunXiang/DFT after the manuscript is accepted.